 ANNEX 3

-Frequency arrangement for the 3600-3800 MHz band based on TDD
+Harmonised frequency arrangement for the 3600-3800 MHz band based on TDD

 The frequency arrangement is a TDD arrangement, based on a block size of 5 MHz starting at the lower edge of 3600 MHz.

 If blocks need to be offset to accommodate other uses, the raster should be 100 kHz.
 Narrower blocks can be defined adjacent to other users, to allow full use of spectrum.
 It has to be noted that TDD in one extreme case also covers downlink only operation.